Objects of the Misanthropocene:

 Message from the Curatorial Team:

-Welcome to this exclusive preview of the permanently provisional on-line version of the permanent galleries of the Illegal Museum of Beyond
+Welcome to this exclusive preview of the perpetually provisional on-line version of the permanent galleries of the Illegal Museum of Beyond

-The Objects of the Misanthropocene exhibition will be under development until it is installed at UCL… when COVID allows.
+The Objects of the Misanthropocene exhibition will be continuously under development

 We will continue working on the exhibition themes and add new exhibits and their interpretations in our Exhibition Preparation Lab.

-So, we encourage you to comment on the exhibition content and if possible, propose your own exhibits to be included in both the online and offline IRL exhibition.
+So, we encourage you to comment on the exhibition content and if possible, propose your own exhibits to be included in both the online and offline IRL exhibitions.

 Please navigate the rooms of the exhibition via the floorplan below, to discover more about these future worlds, the objects that inhabit them, and how this affects our here & now.
 The exhibition is currently under construction, so please proceed with caution.